|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Traditional Italian bread is a food that everyone can agree on.
-It is moist, has a thin, crisp crust, and it works with any meal.
-It also just happens to be very easy to make at home.
+Traditional Italian bread is moist, has a thin, crisp crust, and works well with any meal.
 If you haven't tried baking fresh Italian bread yet, this simple recipe will get you started.

 - 1 tablespoon sugar

 - 2 teaspoon salt

 - 1 3/4 cups warm water (95 to 110 F)

 - 5 cups bread flour (or high-gluten flour)

 - 2 tablespoons olive oil

 - Optional: cornmeal (for sprinkling on the baking sheet)